-To explore whether HRS catchments are undergone similar changes during the period of analysis, regime curves based on daily runoff, precipitation and monthly fractional vegetation cover data for each catchment are developed using data from pre-drought (1984-1996) and drought period (1997-2009) (Coopersmith et al., 2014).
+To explore whether HRS catchments have undergone similar changes during the period of analysis, regime curves based on daily runoff, precipitation and monthly fractional vegetation cover data for each catchment are developed using data from pre-drought (1984-1996) and drought (1997-2009) periods (Coopersmith et al., 2014).
 Regime curves are obtained by averaging daily values of precipitation or runoff for a given day over the length of the data.
 As daily fractional vegetation cover data are not available, monthly values are used to develop the regime curves.
-To summarize the differences between the regime curves for the pre-drought and drought periods, Nash Sutcliffe Efficiency (NSE) criterion is calculated.
-As can be seen in Figure 8, differences in daily precipitation and runoff and monthly fractional vegetation cover regime curves are much higher (indicated by negative NSE) in catchments with non-stationary hydrologic response than the catchments that do not exhibit non-stationary behaviour.
-While the results of trend analysis are impacted by defining the significance level, the above analysis indicates that catchments with non-stationary behaviour have undergone larger changes.
-To further assess the impact of significance level on the results of the trend analysis, the approach of Douglas et al. (2000) for computing the field significance of regional trend tests are implemented.
-In this approach, time series of runoff ratio for every catchment are resampled 10,000 times using the bootstrap approach.
-In the next step, the Kendall's S is calculated for each bootstrap sample and the regional test statistics is calculated by averaging Kendall's S for each iteration and computing nonexceedance probability using the Weibull plotting position formula.
-Finally, the CDF of regional test statistics is compared with the historical Kendall's S calculated for each station using 0.01 significance level.
-Indeed, the field significance level obtained from the bootstrap samples is 0.0239 which is more relaxed than the p-value = 0.01 originally used.
+To summarize the differences between the regime curves for the pre-drought and drought periods, the Nash-Sutcliffe efficiency (NSE) criterion is calculated.
+As can be seen in Fig. 8, differences in daily precipitation cover regime curves are much higher (indicated by negative NSE) in catchments with non-stationary hydrologic response than the catchments that do not exhibit non-stationary behavior.

+While the results of trend analysis are impacted by defining the significance level, the above analysis indicates that catchments with non-stationary behavior have undergone larger changes.
+To further assess the impact of significance level on the results of the trend analysis, the approach of Douglas et al. (2000) for computing the field significance of regional trend tests is implemented.
+In this approach, time series of runoff ratio for every catchment are resampled 10 000 times using the bootstrap approach.
+In the next step, Kendall's S is calculated for each bootstrap sample and the regional test statistics are calculated by averaging Kendall's S for each iteration and computing non-exceedance probability using the Weibull plotting position formula.
+Finally, the cumulative distribution function (CDF) of regional test statistics is compared with the historical Kendall's S calculated for each station using 0.01 significance level.
+Indeed, the field significance level obtained from the bootstrap samples is 0.0239, which is more relaxed than the p value of 0.01 originally used.
 Using the new field significance level, 34 catchments are classified as non-stationary.